 Robin has over 25 years experience in developing and delivering anti-bias training programmes for various target groups.
 With a Masters Degree in Conflict Resolution, Ms. Sclafani uses training and facilitation as methods for transforming social conflict into opportunities for social cohesion.
 Originally from New York City, Ms. Sclafani came to Brussels in 1998 as a Fulbright Scholar to the European Union.

 Originally from Rome, Italy, Melissa has extensive experience in managing EU projects.
-Since its inception in 2011, she has managed and developed the European project Facing Facts! – make hate crime visible.
-She is responsible for building and maintaining relationships with key stakeholders and partners, supporting the communications and fundraising strategies, and coordinating multiple activities and projects related to the CEJI’s work on hate crime and hate speech .
-She also has significant experience in developing and implementing training programmes, in-person and online, on issues related to hate crime and hate speech monitoring.
+Since its inception in 2011, she has managed and developed the European project Facing Facts! an innovative programme aiming to tackle the issue of hate crime and hate speech in Europe.
+She is responsible for building and maintaining relationships with key stakeholders and partners, supporting the communications and fundraising strategies, and coordinating multiple activities and projects in the area of hate crime, hate speech, discrimination and bias.
+She also has significant experience in developing and implementing training programmes, in-person and online, on these issues.
+Since 2015 she manages the e-learning platform facingfactsonline.eu.

-Joanna Perry is an independent hate crime consultant, research fellow and associate lecturer on hate crime at Birkbeck College, University of London.
-Joanna’s previous roles include Hate Crime Officer at the OSCE Office for Democratic Institutions and Human Rights, criminal justice policy lead at Victim Support UK, and hate crime policy and performance lead at the Crown Prosecution Service.
-She has published on disability hate crime and current challenges in achieving a shared concept of hate crime at the international level among policy makers, civil society, practitioners and scholars.
-Joanna has a Bachelor’s degree in psychology from Bristol University and later gained a graduate diploma in Law from the College of Law, and a Masters in research in law from Birkbeck College.
+Joanna Perry is an independent consultant, and an associate research fellow at the Institute for Crime and Justice Policy Research at Birkbeck College, University of London.
+Joanna’s previous roles include Hate Crime Officer at the OSCE Office for Democratic Institutions and Human Rights, criminal justice policy lead at Victim Support UK, and hate crime policy and performance lead at the Crown Prosecution Service for England and Wales.
+She has designed and delivered online learning for a range of professionals and published widely on hate crime policy and practice, and disability discrimination.
+Joanna has degrees in psychology, law and online and distance learning.

 Phil Tubman has been working with e-learning systems for 18 years and has been part of the growth of online education from niche practice into the mainstream.
 Online education has always lowered barriers in terms of access to resources, but combined with learning design it also allows people to learn together which increases diversity and common understanding.
 As well as developing the online courses for CEJI as part of the Facing Facts Online programmes, he is also studying for a PhD on the topic of Social Learning in MOOCs.
 When he is not working with online educational systems, Phil is a keen (although not entirely proficient!) surfer and climber.